wingsuit-designsystem/wingsuit/docs/src/pages/configurations/preset-webpack/index.md

 There are two ways to use presets:
 ### 1. Extend
 The most common use case is to extend the existing `presets` config.
-For this you can use the `extend` keyword inside the `webpack.config.js`.
+For this, you can use the `extend` keyword inside the `webpack.config.js`:
 ```js
 module.exports = {
   extend: {